A Practice of Practicing Practice

 In the activation of the enquiry, I have found myself returning often to a particular passage from Bourdieu’s The Logic of Practice –

-I believe that in the development of a practical mastery through a repeated engagement with an action I am grokking – or understanding profoundly, intuitively and empathetically rather than intellectually – that action and the practice or discipline with which it originally belongs.
-It is possible that my initial lack of knowing-how to execute the practice, and my limited knowing-what that practice is or requires, is allowing me to bypass a more intellectual engagement with the practice and instead develop a more personal and intuitive understanding of it.
+I believe that in the development of a practical mastery through a repeated engagement with an action I am grokking – or understanding profoundly, intuitively and empathetically rather than intellectually – that action, which in turn challenges the organisational structure of the discipline that the practice initially sought to actualise.

-With this in mind, a discipline can be viewed as the organisation that is made real by the structure of practice.
-My task as facilitator is to establish an environment in which each participant can develop their own structure of practice out of which an unknown organisation or discipline can emerge or be “made real” through the execution of the practice.
+With this in mind, a discipline may be viewed as the organisation that is made real by the structure of practice.
+My task as the facilitator of a practice of practicing practice is to establish an environment in which each practitioner can develop their own structure of practice out of which an unknown organisation or discipline can emerge or be “made real” through the execution of the practice.